DaniloM0204/Polygon_area_Calculator/README.md

 This program has the intuit of showing a specific programa that return a calculus about a polygon area.

+This project was made in FreeCodeCamp.org by me, and i take him here.

 ## The next sentences will decribe the code

 ### Assignment